 Public Information Act

-Carroll County is committed to open and transparent government.
+Carroll County is committed to an open and transparent government.
 The County will assist in locating existing records and documents when access is permitted by law.
-Please note that the PIA does not require the County compile information and answer questions or a series of questions.
-Rather, the basic mandate of the PIA is to enable people to have access to government records without unnecessary costs or delay.
+Please note that the PIA does not require the County to compile information and answer questions or a series of questions.
+Rather, the basic mandate of the PIA is to enable people to have access to government records without unnecessary costs or delays.
 Custodians have a responsibility to provide such access unless the requested records fall within one of the exceptions in the statute.
 All “public records” are covered by the PIA.
 The term “public record” is defined in GP § 4-101(j) and includes not only written material but also photographs, films, microfilms, recordings, tapes, computerized records, maps, drawings, and any copy of a public record.
 Please note that in the event your request encompasses more than one agency, it is possible that you will receive separate responses from each agency.

 The County may also assess a fee for responding to a PIA request.
 The first two hours of the search are at no cost, after two hours a fee of $25/hour will be assessed.
 The County may also charge for copies at the rate of $0.25/page.
 If the County determines that the search will take more than two hours, the requestor will be provided with a written estimate of the cost to produce the records.
 Payment of the estimated costs must be received before the search is started.

 **Many materials and documents are available on the county’s website without needing to submit a Public Information Act (PIA) request.
 Before submitting a PIA, please refer to the county website to determine if the documents are already readily available.

 Also, if you are unable to locate the document of interest, please contact the county department involved for a possible quicker resolution.
 A directory of departments is available here.